Last Updated on February 21, 2021 by Paul Guzman

 Where to plant this tree?

 Place it in full sun and water about every other day during the first 2-3 years after planting.
 Water about twice per month during the cold seasons.
 It tolerates poor soils but does better with well-composted soil.

 The Texas Mountain Laurel Tree

 The Texas Mountain Laurel as a bush

 Worms will attack this tree and they love the flower and the foliage.
 The Genista moth larvae are its main problem also called the sophora worm.
 The best spray to use is Bacillus Thuringiensis also called BT.
 It comes in liquid and or powder form.
 Ask for a product called Thuricide (contains BT) at your local nursery it will do the job.
 BT is a biological pesticide.
 Learn more about this at Wikipedia.

 Try picking these worms and their larvae one by one.
 Use a good pair of tweezers to do the job.
 You can also do your best to attract birds to your trees or garden.
 Most birds will eat worms and larvae.
 Orioles and warblers love them.
-A good idea is to place a water fountain or large birdbath to attract these type of birds.
+A good idea is to place a water fountain or large birdbath to attract these type of birds to your area.

 The seed pods of the Texas Mountain Laurel

 They are highly intoxicating and so is the foliage.
 Here is a great post about the seed pods from the Texas Hill Country Website.

 Paul Guzman – Husband, Father, Grandfather, Gardener, and Webmaster of GuzmansGreenhouse.com – Please share this post below.